fluffthepanda/GTAVUserMusicEditor/README.md

 # GTA V User Music Editor

-IMPORTANT:
+## IMPORTANT:
-In order to preserve your track data, please set the usertracks.db and usertracks.dbs files to "read-only."
-This prevents GTA V from overwriting them.
+In order to prevent GTA V from overwriting your track data, please set the usertracks.db and usertracks.dbs files to "read-only."
 You will have to clear the read-only attribute in order to use them with this application again.
-Alternatively, you can disable "Auto-scan for Music" in Settings > Audio (in-game).
+Alternatively, in-game you can disable "Auto-scan for Music" in Settings > Audio.

 Features:
 - Browsing for database files